 Carmela Shabazz BS, MS

 Prior to joining BRANY, Ms. Shabazz held various positions in the Clinical Research field including Senior Manager of Corporate Clinical Research, Senior Manager/Manager of Clinical Affairs, and Clinical Research Associate at various Clinical Research Organizations and Pharmaceutical/Medical Device Companies.

 Ms. Shabazz is a graduate of North Carolina Central University where she completed her Master of Science in Family and Consumer Science.
 She is a certified clinical research associate and has co-authored several clinical research publications.

 Vice President, Clinical Trials Activation Team (CTAT)

-Rosemarie Spiler is the Director of the Clinical Trials Activation Team, (CTAT).
+Rosemarie Spiler is the Vice President of the Clinical Trials Activation Team, (CTAT).
 She oversees and assists with the day-to-day activities of study start up executed by the CTAT Department.
 She functions as the key contact person between pharmaceutical companies, sites, investigators and research coordinators for Regulatory, Contract and Budget issues.
 Ms. Spiler has over 20 years of health care related experience.

 Prior to working at BRANY, Ms. Spiler was an Accounts Receivable Specialist at a large academic medical center.

 Alex Morillo is the program director for the Medicare Coverage Analysis (MCA) and Research Billing Compliance department at BRANY.
 His department reviews clinical trial projects determined to be eligible for Medicare coverage under National Coverage Determination 310.1.